 For serious coffee lovers who are considering a kitchen remodel or simply have some extra cabinet space, a built-in espresso machine might just be an incredible addition.

-Related: The Best Travel Coffee Mugs in 2021
+Related: The Best Travel Coffee Mugs

 Selecting the best espresso machine is really all about your priorities.
 The Breville Barista Express (view at Amazon) is a wonderful middle ground, pleasing nearly all espresso lovers.
 If you want to make a worthy espresso without shelling out big bucks, Mr. Coffee Café Barista (view at Amazon) is your best bet.